cran/MatchIt.mice/README.md

 #### Step 1 - Preparing and Subsetting the Dataset

-The original dataset may include several variables that are not intended to be included in the multiple imputation procedure (e.g. the `ID` variable in the `handoa` dataset).
-Hence, the dataset should be subsetted before the imputation procedure (the excluded variables can be returned to the imputed datasets after the multiple imputation procedure using the `cbind()` function, please see the [`mice`](https://cran.r-project.org/package=mice) package reference manual for details).
-In this suggested workflow, this step has been skipped.

 The the [`MatchIt.mice`](https://cran.r-project.org/package=MatchIt.mice) package and `handoa` dataset (included in the [`MatchIt.mice`](https://cran.r-project.org/package=MatchIt.mice) package) are loaded:

 ``` r